How long does it take you to scan through 50 pictures on Facebook? Two minutes? What about nearly 700 pictures? Bet that would take a bit more time.

 Doctors can be in a hurry like the rest of us, but haste in medical care can cost lives.
 In some instances, doctors or healthcare providers can be sloppy, lazy, or not have the proper skills to do the job at hand.
 Like this Florida radiologist, a misdiagnosis or the failure to diagnose a medical problem is medical malpractice.
 Plaintiffs must show that if the doctor had diagnosed correctly, the patient wouldn’t have suffered injury or death.

-At Buchanan Firm, our combined legal-medical team has decades of successful experience handling medical malpractice cases, including cases involving missed and incorrect medical diagnoses.
+At Buchanan Firm, our Michigan medical malpractice lawyers have decades of successful experience handling medical malpractice cases, including cases involving missed and incorrect medical diagnoses.

 Our medical professionals at the law firm can speak to you immediately and review your claim.
 Our team quickly and efficiently assesses the medical facts and takes immediate action to protect your legal rights.